-Growth is something few of Sanjay Leela Bhansali’s significant women character are shown to undergo.
+Growth is something that some of Sanjay Leela Bhansali’s women characters are shown to undergo.
 We see their journey from a vulnerable childhood to becoming a woman of might.
 Black‘s Michelle is special, in every single way.
 Even the way she twitches her lips is – incredibly special.
 She resists, rebels and eventually conquers her inabilities and embraces a world of independence and relentless attempts to excel.
 Not much needs to be said about the much-rewarded performances by Ayesha Kapoor and Rani Mukerji because this is one act they themselves wouldn’t be able to replicate.
 Ever.

 1. Annie (Khamoshi – The Musical)

 For a filmmaker who proudly flaunts her mother’s name in his initials, it is believable how Sanjay Leela Bhansali lends dignity to every woman he brings alive on screen.
-If there’s one film and character we cannot wait any more in 2017, it must be the filmmaker’s own Padmavati.
-November ought to come soon, I say.
+Here’s hoping that he produces many more powerful women characters on celluloid that are imminently powerful while also embracing their feminity to the fullest.

 Other significant mentions: Radha Maa (Bajirao Mastani), Rasila (Goliyon Ki Raasleela… Ram-leela), Sarah (Black), Sophia (Guzaarish) and Flavy (Khamoshi – The Musical)